Protecting and respecting limits

 - Do not make promises you cannot keep.

-Saying “no” is difficult, but it is a way to communicate to your partner what your limits are.
-Your limits have to be clear to your partner.
-If “no” is not accepted by your partner, get professional help or confide in a person who is close to you.
+Saying “no” is difficult, but it is a way to communicate to your partner what your boundaries are.
+Your boundaries have to be clear to your partner.
+If “no” is not accepted by your partner, seek professional help or confide in a person who is close to you.

 You may be afraid of losing your partner.
 Decide whether your partner is good for you, if he/she continues to force you into doing things you do not want to do.